President accuses Obama of wiretapping Trump Tower during campaign

-Donald Trump alleged in a tweet storm early Saturday that former President Barack Obama had wiretapped Trump Tower before his election victory.
+President Donald Trump alleged in a tweet storm early Saturday that former President Barack Obama had wiretapped Trump Tower before his election win in November — an accusation that a senior U.S. official told NBC News is baseless.

-Trump did not provide any evidence for the claims, which followed an interview on Fox News where the allegations came up.
+Trump did not provide any evidence for the claims, which followed an interview on Fox News in which the allegation came up.

+In response, Obama spokesman Kevin Lewis roundly rejected Trump's claims that the previous administration had ordered surveillance at his New York City residence.

+"A cardinal rule of the Obama administration was that no White House official ever interfered with any independent investigation led by the Department of Justice," Lewis said.
+"As part of that practice, neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
+Any suggestion otherwise is simply false."

+An FBI spokeswoman said the bureau would not comment on the tweets.

-NBC News reached out to former Obama administration officials and the White House for comment and clarification but had not heard back.
+NBC News reached out to the White House for comment, but did not immediately hear back.

+Ben Rhodes, former deputy national security adviser to Obama, said in a tweet that presidents can't simply order wiretaps as Trump suggests.

+Rep. Adam Schiff, D-Calif., the ranking member of the House Permanent Select Committee on Intelligence, said Trump's tweets displaying a worrying trend.

 Ryan responded by saying: "I don't think that's the case."

-Trump's campaign offices were located in Trump Tower in Manhattan.
-The Trump family occupies a multi-floor penthouse in the building which also hosts retail businesses, commercial office space and other private residences.

-Trump, who is spending the weekend at his Mar-o-Lago resort in Florida, frequently tweets about topics that have appeared in conservative media outlets.
+Trump, who is spending the weekend at his Mar-a-Lago resort in Florida, frequently tweets about topics that have appeared in conservative media outlets.

+NBC News has found no evidence to support Trump's claims about wiretapping, which appear to stem from conservative media outlets, such as Breitbart, and anonymously sourced reports in British blogs.
+According to those reports, U.S. officials obtained a warrant under the Foreign Intelligence Surveillance Act (FISA) to investigate contacts between computers at a Russian bank and a server inside Trump's campaign headquarters at Trump Tower.

+A FISA warrant would allow the FBI to intercept communications outside of the normal criminal process, but they would likely require the permission of a magistrate judge to extensively wiretap Trump Tower.

 There have been reports that communications between Trump associates and Russians were picked up by intelligence agencies during the campaign as part of routine surveillance of the Russians.
 Trump and his aides have denied there were any improper contacts.